ulixee/platform/datastore/docs/overview/introduction.md

 Datastore Crawlers allow you to write specialized Functions that only output a "cached" scrape.
 It comes with built-in caching, so you can automatically re-use results that have been recently recorded.

+## Datastore Tables

+Datastore Tables allow you to manage and deploy database tables as part of your "api".
+This can be useful to enhance your functions with metadata or cached data.

 ## How Datastores Work

 Each Datastore is a wrapper for defining a composable scraper script.
 You can run datastores directly from the command line or upload them to a [Miner](https://ulixee.org/docs/miner).